varya/bem-articles-tmp/start-from-project-stub.en.md

 ## Declarative JavaScript
 ###JavaScript for a block
-The `box` block borrowed from my friend's library supports roll up animation.
+The `box` block borrowed from my friend's library supports roll-up animation.
 This is its dynamic functionality coded in JavaScript.

 If you'd like to use this in `head`, change the block BEMJSON declaration, and set that mixed `box` block uses its JavaScript implementation.